-- (2) TARGET UNIFORMITY: Within each speaker of a language, the phonetic targets corresponding to phonological feature value [α F] should be identical for all segments that are specified [α F] (where α can be + or for binary features). - (3) CONTRAST UNIFORMITY: Across speakers of a language, the differences of phonetic targets corresponding to different values of a feature [F] should be identical.
+TARGET UNIFORMITY: within each speaker of a language, the phonetic targets corresponding to phonological feature value $[\alpha F]$ should be identical for all segments that are specified $[\alpha F]$ (where α can be + or - for binary features)

+CONTRAST UNIFORMITY: across speakers of a language, the differences of phonetic targets corresponding to different values of a feature [F] should be identical

 The first constraint, target uniformity, requires that the phonetic targets for segments that share a feature value be identical within a talker.
-Target uniformity builds on a line of previous and related principles posited in the literature that emphasize reuse of phonetic targets corresponding to phonological primitives (Maddieson 1995, Keating 2003, Ménard et al. 2008, Guy & Hinskens 2016, Chodroff & Wilson 2017, Fruehwald 2017).
-For instance, gestural economy requires reuse of individual gestures across multiple speech sounds (Lindblom 1983, Lindblom & Maddieson 1988, Maddieson 1995).
+Target uniformity builds on a line of previous and related principles posited in the literature that emphasize reuse of phonetic targets corresponding to phonological primitives (Maddieson 1995; Keating 2003; Ménard et al. 2008; Guy and Hinskens 2016; Chodroff and Wilson 2017; Fruehwald 2017).
+For instance, gestural economy requires reuse of individual gestures across multiple speech sounds (Lindblom 1983; Lindblom and Maddieson 1988; Maddieson 1995).
 A similar notion of uniformity has been motivated by the study of allophonic variation (Keating 2003): for example, speakers may alternatively prioritize articulatory or acoustic uniformity in the instantiation of stop voicing, despite potentially increased articulatory difficulty.
-The MAXIMAL USE OF AVAILABLE CONTROLS (MUAC) principle requires reuse of gestural or perceptual controls in the implementation of a distinctive feature across segments with that feature (Schwartz et al. 2007, Ménard et al. 2008).3 For example, Ménard et al. (2008) observed a high degree of talker-specific F1 stability across vowels with a shared height feature.
+The Maximal Use of Available Controls (MUAC) principle requires reuse of gestural or perceptual controls in the implementation of a distinctive feature across segments with that feature (Schwartz et al. 2007; Ménard et al. 2008).3 For example, Ménard et al. (2008) observed a high degree of talker-specific F1 stability across vowels with a shared height feature.
 From the perspective of sound change, Fruehwald (2013) also proposed that parallel shifts of phonetic targets over time may arise from a shifted phonetic implementation of a distinctive feature.
 In other words, the shifting phonetic targets may be yoked to a single distinctive feature shared across segments (see also Fruehwald 2017).

-We have documented strong covariation of talker mean VOT among aspirated stop consonants across speakers of American English (Chodroff & Wilson 2017, 2018), as well as among stops with a shared laryngeal feature across more than 100 typologically diverse languages (Chodroff et al. 2019).
+We have documented strong covariation of talker mean VOT among aspirated stop consonants across speakers of American English (Chodroff and Wilson 2017, 2018), as well as among stops with a shared laryngeal feature across over 100 typologically diverse languages (Chodroff et al. 2019).
 The observed covariation in VOT is highly indicative of structure in the underlying phonetic targets.
-Such covariation could plausibly arise from underlying identity in the phonetic realization of the shared laryngeal feature; assuming a consistent glottal gesture with a consistent timing relationship to the oral release, minor differences in VOT among places of articulation can be accounted for by biomechanical factors (Löfqvist & Yoshioka 1984).
+Such covariation could plausibly arise from underlying identity in the phonetic realization of the shared laryngeal feature; assuming a consistent glottal gesture with a consistent timing relationship to the oral release, minor differences in VOT among place of articulation can be accounted for by biomechanical factors (Löfqvist and Yoshioka 1984).

-These proposals share the intuition that each phonological primitive should have a uniform phonetic realization.
+Each of these proposals shares the intuition that each phonological primitive should have a uniform phonetic realization.
 Thus far, this principle has been treated categorically: phonetic targets (or gestures) should be identical across segments specified with the relevant phonological primitive.
 In its purest form, target uniformity matches many of these previous proposals, but in contrast to previous accounts, we reposition all of the constraints considered here as violable influences on phonetic realization.
-Between segments, major deviations from phonetic targets of a shared feature are highly improbable, whereas minor deviations are acceptable.
-One of the principal goals in later sections of the article is to identify just how strongly each constraint influences phonetic realization.
+Between segments, major deviations of phonetic targets of a shared feature are highly improbable, whereas minor deviations are acceptable.
+One of the principal goals in later sections of the paper is to identify just how strongly each constraint influences phonetic realization.